Esplanade of Sacrifice to the Heaven and Earth: The rite of Nam Giao

 As the presider arrives with the entourage at the third level while an Nhã nhạc orchestra plays in the background, the ceremony proper begins.
 First, the silk and gem offerings given by citizens are placed in the altar, followed by the animals, then the cup of wine and other items of importance.
 As the wine is offered, the military dance My Thang Chi Chuong, honoring the memory of the military heroes of the state in times past, is performed in view of the general public watching at the third level.
 After which, drums announce the moment as the presiding guest prays in the altar in the name of the people of the city, province and the whole nation of Vietnam for her peace, prosperity and progress, and for good weather and favorable harvests in the next two years.
+The whole official party kneels at this juncture of the rites.
 A civil dance then follows by the same dancers who performed earlier, and after this the presider partakes of the offered wine and animal meat for himself, representing the duties of the old Emperors who once performed the sacred rites for many centuries.
 The symbolic cleaning of the main altars then follows, as many of the offerings and the prayer paper are removed from the altars for ritual burning, while the second level altar remains decked for the later veneration of the public.
 As the presider departs the main altar, he then proceeds down to the second level for the prayers of departure, bidding the gods farewell until the next ceremony.
 Following this, he descends then to the third level of the esplanade with the entourage, officially bringing the rites to a close, and the procession then leaves the grounds en route back to the Purple Imperial City via Trai Cung Palace, wherein the entourage retires for the night before continuing the return trip the next morning.